classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 For many people using a complex product, their first instinct is to search YouTube. **I recommend we start with a few videos that explain the basics.** This includes the flow of a program, indentation, what determines a page's beginning and end, those sorts of things. **We can also upload clips of past recorded workshops and demos.**

 As we progress, I think it would be a good idea to just get into the habit of making 1-4 minute video explainers of little things you do.
-[Loom](app://obsidian.md/loom.com) is a really low friction way to record screen video.
+[Loom](loom.com) is a really low friction way to record screen video.

+**Update:** [This video](https://www.youtube.com/watch?v=ov3lynWp9oM) discusses the flow of GuidedTrack programs.
+I explain a lot in a short period of time and it would probably be best to break down each of the core concepts into a two minute video of its own.